Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279

+For polarization imaging, the lower frequency bands were divided into two sub-bands of 8.2~GHz \& 8.5~GHz, 4.6~GHz \& 5.0~GHz, 2.3~GHz \& 2.4~GHz, and 1.4~GHz \& 1.7~GHz.
+The Faraday RM maps were reconstructed for the frequency ranges 1.4$-$2.4~GHz, 2.3$-$5.0~GHz, 8.2$-$15.4~GHz, and 15.4$-$22.2~GHz due to the changes in the optical depth properties and different image resolutions.
 The RM value was calculated as the slope of the linear dependence of EVPA on $\lambda^{2}$ for each pixel of the overlaid maps.
+For every frequency range, all the corresponding maps were reconstructed with the same beam and pixel size taken from the lowest frequency of the range.
+The $\chi^{2}$ of the fitted EVPA -- $\lambda^2$ dependency was minimized to resolve the $n\pi$ ambiguity.

-The process of overlaying is carried out in the same manner as for the spectral index maps aligning on the Gaussian component positions.
-For the two highest frequency intervals, 8$-$15~GHz and 15$-$22~GHz, we superimpose our images utilising the optically thin component.
-At other frequencies, this region is opaque.
-Nevertheless, we use it for aligning because it is very compact and distinct.
-As a consequence, its position dependence on frequency can be neglected.
-Apart from that, we visually inspected the spectral index maps aligned on the optically thick component and did not observe any artificial gradients.
+The process of overlaying is carried out in the same way as for the spectral index maps aligning on the Gaussian component `J'.
+We visually inspected resulting spectral index maps in the indicated frequency intervals and did not observe any artificial gradients.
 We used only those pixels where the modulus of linear polarization was greater than 3$\sigma_P$ and blanked the poor $\lambda^{2}$-fit regions based on a $\chi^{2}$ criterion.
 We utilised the corresponding 95$\%$ confidence limit from a $\chi^{2}$ distribution.
-The frequency bands 8.4~GHz, 4.8~GHz, 2.4~GHz and 1.6~GHz were divided into two sub-bands of 8.2~GHz \& 8.5~GHz, 4.6~GHz \& 5.0~GHz, 2.3~GHz \& 2.4~GHz, 1.4~GHz \& 1.7~GHz, respectively.
-The maps were reconstructed for different subsequent frequency ranges 1.4$-$2.4~GHz, 2.3$-$5.0~GHz, 8.2$-$15.4~GHz and 15.4$-$22.2~GHz due to changes in the optical thickness of the radiation and different image resolutions and Faraday effects.
-For every frequency range, all corresponding maps were reconstructed with the same beam taken from the lowest frequency of the range.
-The $\chi^{2}$ of the fitted EVPA -- $\lambda^2$ dependency was minimized to resolve the $n\pi$ ambiguity.

 The EVPA error was calculated using the following formula: